Fytch/ProgramOptions.hxx/README.md

 All flags have to be `#define`d before including *ProgramOptions.hxx*.
 Different translation units may include *ProgramOptions.hxx* using different flags.

 ### `#define ProgramOptions_silent`
 Suppresses all communication via `stderr`.
-Without this flags, *ProgramOptions.hxx* notifies the user in case of warnings or errors occurring while parsing.
+Without this flag, *ProgramOptions.hxx* notifies the user in case of warnings or errors occurring while parsing.
 For instance, if an option requires an argument of type `i32` and it couldn't be parsed or wasn't provided at all, *ProgramOptions.hxx* would print a warning that the option must have an argument and that it hence was ignored.

 ### `#define ProgramOptions_no_exceptions`
 Disables all exceptions and thus allows compilation with `-fno-exceptions`.
 However, incorrect use of the library and unmet preconditions entail `abort()` via `assert(...)`.
 This flag is implied by `NDEBUG`.